 These ChatGPT can provide aplenty.

-To reduce the genericity, we can ask it to provide questions related to behaviour, temperament, or the like.
+To reduce the genericity, we can ask it to provide questions related to behaviour, temperament, and the like.

 We can also ask it to generate questions for a role by providing the job description.